There are many different types of benefit available. We can give general advice and signpost you to sources of information.

 Personal Independence Payments are available to those who have a long-term ill health or disability.

 Visit the GOV.UK website to learn more about PIP or call 0800 917 2222.

-State pension is for those who have reached the qualifying age (make text a link to
+State pension is for those who have reached the qualifying age.

 Visit the GOV.UK website to learn more about State Pension.

 Universal Credit is for those in or out of work on a low income, and includes housing costs.

 Find out more about Universal Credit or call 0800 328 5644.